MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 ### Making of Dataset P2 <a name="making-of-dataset-p2"></a>
 The OnePlus 7 has a Sony IMX 586 camera sensor ("OnePlus 7", n.d.).
 We were not able to find the bit-depth for this camera, and therefore have assumed it was 10.
 The results for these images were on par as for the Canon 90d.
 When the ISO is set manually, the maximum is 3200.
 However, when it is automatic the maximum is 6400.
-Therefore we kept the ISO on automatic and only changed the exposure between shots.
+Therefore, we kept the ISO on automatic and only changed the exposure between shots.
 However, this caused the ratio to not be within the correct range.

 ![](./images/OnePlus7_1.png)
-The first time training we did not have the correct exposure time in the image names either, resulting in the outputs in the image above.
+The first time training, we did not have the correct exposure time in the image names either, resulting in the outputs in the image above.

 ![](./images/OnePlus7_2.png)
 However, just like for the Canon 90d, changing the exposure times to the correct ones did not make the results better.
 Doing this resulted in the outputs in the image above.
 While they are better than for the first trained model, they are still far off of the ground truth images.

 To make sure the problem did not have anything to do with the bit depth, we also trained the model using a bit depth of 8.
 However, these results were significantly worse, so it is likely that this is not the problem.

-For these images the exposure ratio again is mostly not between 100 and 300.
-Therefore it is likely that the ratio is again the problem.
+For these images, the exposure ratio again is mostly not between 100 and 300.
+Therefore, it is likely that the ratio is again the problem.

 ### Making of Dataset P3 <a name="making-of-dataset-p3"></a>
 The sensor for the Sony camera is a full-frame Bayer sensor.
-While all other devices complied with this, we found out that the mobile phone for this section, the Samsung galaxy S22, did not.
-This phone has a Tetrapixel RGB Bayer pattern, which should just be another terminology for the Quad-Bayer pattern used for all other devices, but we did not manage to get it working with the provided pipeline.
+While all other devices complied with this, we found out that the mobile phone for this section, the Samsung Galaxy S22, did not.
+This phone uses a 50MP ISOCELL GN5 ("Samsung Galaxy S22 camera", 2023), which uses a Tetrapixel RGB Bayer pattern ("ISOCELL GN5", n.d.), but this should just be another terminology for the Quad-Bayer pattern used by all other devices ("How does a quad pixel camera work?", 2022).
+However, we did not manage to get it working with the provided Sony pipeline.
 Normally, using the following line:

 `im = raw.raw_image_visible.astype(np.float32)`